hyling/kean.github.io/_posts/2020-01-16-swiftui-data-flow.markdown

 The `currentSong` publisher delivers the current value of the property synchronously the moment you subscribe to it.

 Great, now we have a way to observe changes to the state.
 But this is not how you update views in SwiftUI.
 So what do we do?
 Welcome to `@ObservedObject`.
-This is where magic begins 🎩✨.

 ## @ObservedObject